- Training someone with rheumatoid arthritis requires careful planning and understanding of their limitations and joint pain.

 To train clients with rheumatoid arthritis, it’s important that you’re not only well-versed in rheumatoid arthritis, but that you have the tools in place to make your training as effective as possible; that’s where personal training software comes into play.

-By taking advantage of the features that personal training software has to offer, you can train clients with rheumatoid arthritis in a way that works for them, not against them.
+By taking advantage of the features that the best personal training software has to offer, you can train clients with rheumatoid arthritis in a way that works for them, not against them.

 How to Train Clients With Rheumatoid Arthritis